ronjoethomas/APS105/README.md

 Lab 3- Budgeting program that takes and validates user inputs and produces useful data to make decisions based on.
 Creates different outputs based on user decisions

-Lab 4- Program that performs integration and
+Lab 4- Program that performs integration of polynomials

 Lab 5-